parit2015/Machine-Learning/README.md

 I am progressing to add more informatory files (vig. *README*) regarding input and operations used in programs.

 Programs are tested with datasets *reasonably close to real-world*, but can be subject to failure against *absolutly real-world datasets*.
-And hence are suitable specifically for learning/initial hands-on purpose (not for experts).
+And hence suitable for learning/initial hands-on purpose specifically (not for experts).

 *Waiting to hear feedback/concerns.*